Village sur la côte de Bretagne by Odilon Redon

 Odilon Redon was born in Bordeaux in 1840[3]; his father was a Frenchman who made his fortune in Louisiana.
 He began to develop his feeling for art in Bordeaux.

-• Odilon Redon art movement?
+• Who did Odilon Redon influence?

 Sources